YobieBen/FraudLens/README.md

 ## 🧠 AI Architecture & Intelligence Stack

-FraudLens employs a carefully orchestrated ensemble of specialized AI models, each chosen for their unique strengths and working together in a systemic framework that maximizes detection accuracy while minimizing false positives.
+FraudLens employs a carefully orchestrated ensemble of specialized open-source AI models, each chosen for their unique strengths and working together in a systemic framework that maximizes detection accuracy while minimizing false positives.

 ### Core Model Selection & Rationale